-11.4.5 Timeframe for Decision on Applications for PUD Approval
+11.4.5 Timeframe for Decision on Applications for PUD Approval be deemed approved.

-Unless withdrawn by the Developer, any phase of any application for PUD approval submitted pursuant to these Regulations that has been neither approved nor denied within a time mutually agreed to by the County and the Developer at the time of filing such application shall be deemed approved.
 The Developer may waive this requirement in writing.
 In addition, such period may be extended by the County to receive a recommendation by any referral agency referenced in these Regulations, but such extension shall not exceed thirty (30) days unless the agency has notified the County that it will need additional time to complete its recommendation.
 (See C.R.S. § 30-28-133.5)